ErpNetDocs/tech/modules/crm/marketing/distribution-channels/index.md

 > [!Tip]
 >
-> As of v.26, the ERP.net **[Client Center](/modules/crm/clientcenter/index.md)** makes use of distribution channels.
+> The ERP.net **[Client Center](/modules/crm/clientcenter/index.md)** makes use of distribution channels.
 In the website definition, there is a **Default Distribution Channel** with code "CC" and name "Client Center", ensuring that products have a pathway through which they can be delivered. <br> <br>
-> If products are associated with this channel, they can be added directly into a sales order while it is being created in the Client Center.
+> If products are associated with this channel, they can be added directly into a sales order while it is being created in the Client Center. <br> <br>
+> ERP.net **[customers](/modules/crm/sales/customers/index.md)** also work with distribution channels.
+A customer entity can have a preferred **Default Distribution Channel** they can use for listing and delivering products. <br> <br>
+> If products are associated with this channel, they can be added directly into a sales order in the **Client Center**.